Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Discussion and Conclusion

-This work was funded by the German Ministry for Education and Research through project Explaining 4.0 (ref.
+\paragraph{Acknowledgments.} This work was funded by the German Ministry for Education and Research through project Explaining 4.0 (ref.
 01IS200551).
-The authors also acknowledge the CESM Large Ensemble Community Project \citep{Kay2015} for making the data publicly available.
+M.K. acknowledges funding from XAIDA (European Union’s Horizon 2020 research and innovation program under grant agreement No 101003469).
+The authors also thank the CESM Large Ensemble Community Project \citep{Kay2015} for making the data publicly available.
+Support for the Twentieth Century Reanalysis Project version 3 dataset is provided by the U.S. Department of Energy, Office of Science Biological and Environmental Research (BER), the National Oceanic and Atmospheric Administration Climate Program Office, and by the NOAA Earth System Research Laboratory Physical Sciences Laboratory.